 The front of the nudibranch is where its two rhinophores (sensory tentacles) are located and the gills are at the back around the anus.

 Black Nudibranch (Tambja capensis) showing the rhinophores and the gills.

 Nudibranchs occur in seas worldwide from the Arctic, to temperate as well as tropical regions and can be found at virtually all depths.

-One of my personal favourites is the Blue Gas Flame Nudibranch.
+One of my personal favorites is the Blue Gas Flame Nudibranch (as seen below).
 The gas flame group has highly variable colouration and cerata (external appendages) that sways to and fro in the surge.
 These are used for breathing as this specific slug lack gills entirely, they use their cerata to absorb oxygen.
 They grow to be 50 to 80mm and can be found around the Atlantic coast of the Cape Peninsula to Port Elizabeth.

 Blue Gas Flame Nudibranch (Bonisa Nakaza)